calebfrieze/palidate_node/README.md

-# palidate
+# palidate-node
-A library to test your PayPal Integration
+A nodejs library to test your PayPal Integration

 Install the module and use the starting code below.
 (Use --save-dev if you want to use as a DEV dependency)